Setting Up Your Page Information/Content

 Directions for Use

-For the sample page from above, the owner entered these keywords... cheap Anguilla hotels, Anguilla accommodations, Anguilla.
+For the sample page from above, the owner entered this keyword... cheap Anguilla hotels.
 If you view the page's source code (on your browser's toolbar, select "View" and then "Source"), you'll see this...

 Directions for Use